m-architek/Majesty-Tools/CamTool/README.md

 * File header - contains number of sections, their extensions, and offset of each section header,
 * Content header - contains section headers:
     * Each section header contains number of files in section and names of those files together with their size and offset,
-* Content - data of each file.
+* Content - bytes data of each file.

 Offset is always counted from beggining of the file.
 Each section contain files with only one extension.